Every new dev marketing hire should write docs

-Three simple reasons why every new developer marketing hire should write technical documentation.
-And why your company will benefit.
+Three reasons why every new developer marketing hire should write technical docs.

 At the time I didn't know a thing about WYSIWYG editors.
 Or for that matter much about HTML or CSS.
 I remember instantiating the editor for the first time and thinking, "wow, this is magic."
-In truth, I still kinda feel that way.
+The a-ha moment as marketers like to say.
+In truth, I still feel that way.

 Yet within 3 months of start I had a better grasp of the product and the product's value to market than any of the non-engineering staff.
 Without exception.
 How did I do it?
-By re-writing the developer documentation*.
+By writing developer documentation.

 The benefits of writing docs – or doing a similar technical task – are numerous for both employee and company.

-- She will get up to speed with the core product technically extremely quickly.
+- Your new hire will get up to speed with the core technical product extremely quickly.

 - She will need to play around with the product to confirm that what she wrote actually works, obtaining hands-on experience in the process.